lydiabower/blog/_posts/2017-06-22-glossary-of-mortgage-terms.md

 ### Shared ownership
 Shared ownership gives you the opportunity to own a part of your home.
 You buy a share of the property and pay reduced rent on the remainder at a discounted rate.
 Shared ownership is most popular with first time buyers.

+_Note: We’re working towards supporting government schemes including Shared Ownership, but are unable to provide this service just yet.
+For now, we’re focusing on one thing at a time in our effort to deliver the best possible mortgage experience for everyone.
+Follow us on [Facebook](https://www.facebook.com/hellotrussle), [LinkedIn](https://www.linkedin.com/company-beta/10234615/), or [Twitter](https://twitter.com/Trussle) to be the first to know when we support this service._

 ### Standard Variable Rate (SVR)
 Every lender has an [SVR](https://trussle.com/blog/what-is-a-standard-variable-rate), which usually tracks above the base rate.

 ### Right to buy
 Right to buy allows most council tenants to buy their home at a discount.

+_Note: We’re working towards supporting government schemes including Right to Buy, but are unable to provide this service just yet.
+For now, we’re focusing on one thing at a time in our effort to deliver the best possible mortgage experience for everyone.
+Follow us on [Facebook](https://www.facebook.com/hellotrussle), [LinkedIn](https://www.linkedin.com/company-beta/10234615/), or [Twitter](https://twitter.com/Trussle) to be the first to know when we support this service._

 ### Tracker mortgage
 A kind of [variable rate mortgage](https://trussle.com/blog/fixed-tracker-and-variable-rates-explained#variable-rate-mortgage).
 A [tracker mortgage](https://trussle.com/blog/fixed-tracker-and-variable-rates-explained#tracker) tracks a rate - usually the Bank of England’s base rate, meaning your monthly payments will change with changes to the base rate.